 Anthony Elanga: Newcastle agree £55m transfer fee to sign Nottingham Forest forward this summer

-Anthony Elanga is poised to travel to Newcastle to undergo a medical and complete the £55m move; the Nottingham Forest winger is understood to be excited to play for a club in the Champions League
+Anthony Elanga is travelling to Newcastle to undergo his medical and complete a £55m move; the Nottingham Forest winger is understood to be excited to play for a club in the Champions League

 Although there are still the finer points of the deal to be sorted, it is understood the framework of it is agreed.

-Newcastle launched an offer of £55m late last week and discussions since are understood to have centred on the structure of the payments.
+Newcastle launched an offer late last week and discussions since are understood to have centred on the structure of the payments.

 - Transfer Centre LIVE! | Nottingham Forest news & transfers🔴⚪